The pattern for this blanket can be found at:

 I used a total of 4.87 oz.
 (138 g) of a soft medium-weight yarn.
 One pattern said to make the blanket 20″ x 24″ (51 cm x 61 cm.).
 The other pattern and the Knots of Love NICU Blanket Patterns Page said blankets should be approximately 18″ x 24″ (46 cm x 61 cm), so I decided to go with the 18″ x 24″ (46 cm x 61 cm) size.
 The designer did not list the gauge for this pattern.
 Using a US H (5 mm) crochet hook, I made a chain of 62 stitches instead of 42 stitches.
 This made my blanket 16″ (41 cm) wide.
 I made the blanket 22″ (56 cm) long.
 Then, I did a 1″ (3 cm) border around the blanket to make the finished size 18″ x 24″ (46 cm x 61 cm).
 I used the same stitches to crochet the border.
 For the corners, I did 1 sc, 1 dc, ch 2, 1 sc, 1 dc.
 To start a new row for the border, I joined the row with a sl st, ch 1, 1 dc.
 Then, I went back to following the pattern.
 This pattern does not have a turning chain at the end of each row.
 When I tried adding one, my blanket did not look like the pattern photo.
 You will need a yarn needle to weave in the ends after fastening off the blanket and the optional border.

-Although I prefer donating items locally so I do not have to pay for shipping, I am going to mail this blanket to Knots of Love in Costa Mesa, CA.
+Although I prefer donating items locally so I do not have to pay for shipping, this blanket was mailed to Knots of Love in Costa Mesa, CA.